sustrik/libmill/README.md

 any necessary cleanup.

-Given that coroutines can be interrupted only while waiting inside a select statement, the interception can be done by simply adding a 'cancel' cause to the statement:
+Given that coroutines can be interrupted only while waiting inside a select statement, the interception can be done by simply adding a 'cancel' clause to the statement:

 ```